Please allow 48 hours, excluding weekends and Bank Holidays, for your request to be processed. Any problems please telephone the surgery.

 Patients can now order their repeat prescriptions online via our EMIS (Clinical IT system).
 In order to access this service you are required to fill out an application form available from the surgery reception, you will then be emailed a registration letter explaining how to create an account, at this point you will have to create a username and password which you will use each time you log in.

-Gillian Jones is our Medicine Manager.
-The aims of this role is to improve the quality and value for money of prescribing on the NHS, prevent unnecessary waste of medicines and monitoring the safety of medicines and prescribing procedures within the practice
+Rebecca Pearson is our Medicine Manager.
+The aims of this role is to improve the quality and value for money of prescribing on the NHS, prevent unnecessary waste of medicines, and monitor the safety of medicines and prescribing procedures within the practice

-If you have a query regarding your medication please contact Gillian who will be only too happy to help you.
+If you have a query regarding your medication please contact Rebecca who will be only too happy to help you.

 Don’t Waste Medicines Only Order What You Need!